Shop RNIB Donate now

 Stromal dystrophies

 The stroma is the middle layer of the cornea.
 It makes up around 90 per cent of your cornea’s thickness.
 The stroma is made up of water and a material called collagen, which is arranged in regular fibres.
-This regular arrangement of collagen fibres means that the stroma is clear and also very tough and elastic.
+This regular arrangement of collagen fibres means that the stroma is clear and very tough and elastic.

 Stromal dystrophies cause deposits to build up in this layer.
 These deposits make your stroma less clear, affecting vision.
 Changes in your stroma can also affect other layers of your cornea causing corneal erosions to develop.